As smartphones become more and more ubiquitous in today’s world, questions arise as to how they affect mindfulness.

-Some people clearly believe that smartphones are an enemy of mindfulness.
-Rather than treating smartphones and mindfulness as a false dichotomy, we can use our smartphones as a tool to aid our mindfulness practices.
-Smartphones can help teach us mindfulness as well as enhance our practice, as long as we are thoughtful about how we use our smartphones.
+That’s right, we can actually use our smartphones to learn about mindfulness and even enhance our practice, as long as we are thoughtful about how we use our smartphones.

-Here are the top 20 mindfulness apps for meditation, eating, awareness and other aspects of mindfulness.
+Here are the top mindfulness apps for mindfulness and meditation.

 Daily Mindfulness Apps

 These apps will help you establish a daily mindfulness practice if you have no idea where to begin.
 Establishing a daily practice is a good way to build a mindfulness habit, and before long practicing mindfulness will come naturally.

 Whether you have an iPhone or Android phone, and whether you’re looking to spend some money or none at all, these apps should help you.